When it comes to teaching piano scales, which method do you prefer: notation, writing or pure memory?

 Teaching Scales by Rote with Note Clumping

 Splitting up scales into clumps of notes can be very helpful for students who find the fingering finicky.
-Here’s how this might look:
+Here’s how this might look for G major:

 - Student plays G A B with 1 2 3 of their right hand.